hannahjzhang/sorting-algorithms/README.md

 - Selection sort
 ```

-See source code in the src folder.
+See source code in the src folder. <br>
 The bin folder is where compiled code is copied to (part of Eclipse).